 Have you heard the news?
-3dcart is releasing Version 8 soon, an update that will be the first major upgrade of any top ecommerce platform in 2017 (and we’re already 7 months in to 2017!)
+3dcart is releasing Version 8 soon, an update that will be the first major upgrade of any top ecommerce platform in 2018.

 Well, that’s if you’ve heard of 3dcart in the first place.
 If you’ve been interested in having a solid platform for your online shop, you’ve probably come across the names Shopify, BigCommerce, Volusion, and so on.